 1) The design of minimal cells/organisms (including minimal genomes) that are not derived from existing natural sources; 2) the construction or creation of a totally new organism leading to artificial biological systems, using techniques such as genomics and bioinformatics.
 Novozymes acknowledges that synthetic biology takes research to completely new levels, but we do not see any technical or commercial need for or benefits of using synthetic biology for “designing life from scratch.”
 We recognize the power of synthetic biology as a research tool and support the use of synthetic biology for academic purposes.
 In our own research we will continue to build on further developments that are derived from solutions found in nature.

 - Novozymes supports the United Nations Convention on Biological Diversity in terms of "the fair and equitable sharing of the benefits arising out of the utilization of genetic resources" in the sense that Novozymes has entered into various partnerships on utilization of genetic resources.
-Examples are partnerships with the National Center for Genetic Engineering and Biotechnology (BIOTEC) in Thailand (page 17), and the Kenya Wildlife Service on biodiversity R&D.
+Example is partnership with the Kenya Wildlife Service on biodiversity R&D.